marcel2215/functional-gpt/README.md

 > Top-level and anonymous functions are currently not supported.

 > [!WARNING]
 > All parameters must be primitive types.
-Strings and enums are allowed.
+Enums, arrays, and collections are allowed.

 ```cs
 using FunctionalGPT;